 Can’t visit your favourite cafe, restaurant or bar?
 Here are a bunch of new initiatives that are supporting local hospitality businesses.

 With new restrictions in place forcing hospitality venues to shift to takeaway only (or close entirely), Sydney’s local businesses need our support more than ever.
-So, here are five initiatives you can get behind to show your support.
+So, here are six initiatives you can get behind to show your support.

 Although it seems like a distant memory, Australia’s unprecedented bushfire season earlier this year caused immense damage to local businesses across the country.
 It was at that time that the Instagram profile Spend With Them was born.
 Launched as a way to connect shoppers with small businesses across the country, the IG feed has gained over 201k followers since launching, featuring struggling businesses in need of support from around Australia.
 And now, the account is throwing its support behind those affected by COVID-19.
 From boutique catering companies to businesses delivering fresh oysters Australia-wide, there’s plenty of opportunities to order online and show your support for local hospitality businesses.
 To find out more, visit the Spend With Them IG account here.

 Not sure what to make for dinner tonight?
 Why not score an incredible takeaway feed from one of Sydney’s best restaurants!
 The new platform Saving Plates is helping to connect diners with all of the Sydney restaurants now offering takeaway options across the city.
 The website acts as a directory that allows users to search for the contact information of different restaurants now offering takeaway menus across Sydney.
 You can also filter by keywords (such as the cuisine you’re craving) as well as by suburb.
 So far, there’s plenty of delicious options from the likes of A1 Canteen, Chin Chin, Casoni, Fish Butchery and even Gelato Messina.
 To find out more, click here.